 - Press into the bottom and up the sides of a 9" pie tin.
 To set the crust, bake in a 350*F oven for 3 ½ minutes (optional)

-- In a separate bowl whisk together pudding mixture and COLD milk.
+- In a bowl whisk together pudding mixture and COLD milk.
 Whisk for 2 minutes.

-- Using a spatula, combine the cream cheese mixture with the pudding mixture, until well combined.
+- Using a spatula, combine the Cool Whip with the pudding mixture using a folding motion, until well combined.
 Pistachio pudding has little bits of pistachio in it, so there will be tiny chunks of pistachio.
+See photos above for a visual.

 - Pour into graham cracker crust and smooth out.
 Chill for 2-24 hours.
 Can be served immediately, but the filling will be extremely soft and pudding-like.